p2irc/deepplantphenomics/docs/Tutorial-Training-An-Object-Detector.md

 model.set_patch_size(448, 448)
 ```

 With those settings, the labels should then be in a JSON file compatible with `load_json_labels_from_file`.
 The method then delays YOLO label conversion until after loading in the labels and images.
 It will then automatically patch the input images and convert the labels to YOLO labels for each patch.
-The image patches and a JSON file of their labels will be saved in a folder (`tmp_train`) in the local directory so that this process is only done once on a given dataset.
+The image patches and a JSON file of their labels will be saved in a folder (`tmp_train`) in the data directory given to `load_yolo_dataset_from_directory`; this allows it to reuse the patched images and perform this process only once on a given dataset.

 ## Full Example